DerSchimi/househunter/README.md

 ```
 usage: househunter.py [-h] [--config CONFIG]

-Searches for houses on immowelt and sends results
+Searches for houses on immowelt, ebay kleinanzeigen and immoscount and sends results
 to Telegram User

 optional arguments: